 The Tandem exchange programme has supported the professional development of more than 130 cultural managers from 35 countries across the EU and wider Europe – including Moldova, Turkey, Ukraine and the Arab-Mediterranean region.

-There are currently five different Tandem programmes: Tandem Europe, Tandem Shaml, Tandem Turkey, Tandem Turkey and Tandem C&P.
+There are currently five different Tandem programmes: Tandem Europe, Tandem Shaml, Tandem Turkey, Tandem Ukraine and Tandem C&P.

 Throughout a year-long collaboration, managers work together in a Tandem to co-develop cultural projects and take part in a vocational placement at each other’s organisation.
 The entire group also meets several times a year and receives support, capacity building and arts management training from the programme organisers.